Back to Tutorials

 });

-By default a subagent starts fresh — it can't see the parent's messages, so the parent passes everything it needs in the task.
-That isolation is the point: the explorer burns through files on a cheaper model and returns a tidy summary, and the main thread never sees the mess.
-(If a subtask genuinely needs the full conversation, you can mark a subagent forked: true to clone the parent thread — that requires memory configured on the controller.)
+By default a subagent starts fresh.
+It can't see the parent's messages, so the parent has to pass everything it needs in the task.
+That isolation is the whole point — the explorer burns through files on a cheap model and comes back with a tidy summary, and the main thread never sees the mess it made getting there.
+(If a subtask genuinely needs the full conversation, you can mark a subagent forked: true to clone the parent thread instead — that requires memory configured on the controller.)

 Step 5: Tool approvals — the human-in-the-loop gate

-The last piece is what makes me comfortable pointing a tool-using agent at anything that matters.
-Tool approvals let you require confirmation for risky operations — file writes, deployments, anything destructive — while trusted tools run automatically.
+Tool approvals let you require confirmation for risky operations — file writes, deployments, anything destructive — while everything you trust runs straight through, no interruption.

-When the agent calls a gated tool, the run pauses and surfaces an approval request through the session; your UI prompts the user; the run continues or cancels based on the answer.
-Grants the user approves are remembered on the session, so you're not re-prompting for the same safe action every turn.
+Here's the mechanics.
+When the agent calls a gated tool, the run pauses and surfaces an approval request through the session.
+Your UI prompts the user.
+The run continues or cancels based on the answer.
+And grants the user approves get remembered on the session, so you're not re-prompting for the same safe action every single turn.

 trustedriskyapprovedTool callfrom modelApproval?policyExecuterunsAsk userconfirm